BraeBaumgartner/GameOfLifeKata/README.md

 ##Rules of the Game

 The board (or playing field) for the Game of Life is a two dimensional grid of cells.
-Each cell is considered to be either “alive” or “dead”.
+Each cell is considered to be either â€œaliveâ€� or â€œdeadâ€�.
 The next generation of the grid is calculated using these rules:
 1. Any live cell with fewer than two live neighbors dies, as if caused by under population.
 2. Any live cell with more than three live neighbors dies, as if by overcrowding.
 3. Any live cell with two or three live neighbors lives on to the next generation.
 4. Any dead cell with exactly three live neighbors becomes a live cell.
-5. A cell’s neighbors are those cells which are horizontally, vertically or diagonally adjacent.
+5. A cellâ€™s neighbors are those cells which are horizontally, vertically or diagonally adjacent.
 Most cells will have eight neighbors.
 Cells placed on the edge of the grid will have fewer.

 More information on Conway's Game of Life can be found at https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life